DMPs and rental agreements

 Your budget should account for all the regular costs that are likely to crop up while on a DMP, so hopefully there’ll be no need to borrow money to cover these.

-If you do need to take out a new credit agreement the lender will run a credit check, and because of the impact on your credit file of making reduced payments, you may be charged a higher interest rate or refused credit altogether
+If you do need to take out a new credit agreement the lender will run a credit check.
+And because making reduced payments impacts your credit file, you may be charged a higher interest rate or refused credit altogether.

 Can my DMP affect the people that I live with?

-Your credit history is likely to be affected by being on a DMP.
-However, it‘ll not affect the people that you live with unless you have joint financial products or joint debts.
+Your DMP will only affect people who you have joint financial products or joint debts with.
 This would be something like a loan, bank account or household bills that are in joint names.

-If this happens there’ll be a ’financial association' linking your credit files.
+In this case there’ll be a ’financial association' linking your credit files.
 This means your record of making reduced payments may affect the other person’s credit file and their ability to get credit.